GaganThind/RoverBot/README.md

 Here Position attribute denotes the current position of the roverbot and Move attribute denotes the moves to be walked by the roverbot.

 2) Second API: This will read the current position of the bot and return it as API response.
+API end-point call should be made to URL (<localhost/URL>/api/v1/roverbot).
+The API accepts a GET method and returns the current position of the roverbot.

 Sample Output: